 Rolled trapezoidal C45 steel lead screws, left hand thread.
 Lengths of up to 6 meters can be provided.
 Tr10 to Tr 120.

-Rolled trapezoidal A4 stainless lead screws, right hand thread.
-Surface Hardness 280HB.
+Rolled trapezoidal AISI 316 grade (A4) stainless lead screws, right hand thread.
+Surface hardness 280HB.
 Lengths of up to 6 meters can be provided.
 Tr 10 to Tr 120.

 Anodized aluminium or 416 stainless steel screw with square acetal resin nut.
 High precision, tight axial clearance.
 Nut fitted to screw to ensure anti-backlash.